-2.2 Challenges in Neutrino Detection
+48 2.2 Challenges in Neutrino Detection

 There are several challenges for the reconstruction algo-99 rithms used in the detector.
+100

 Modeling Difficulties The underlying physics of the sys102 tem are nontrivial to model.
 The muon's light is scattered103 by the dust and air crystals in the ice medium.
 This scat104 tering is both complex and stochastic, and the scattering105 properties of the ice vary with depth [11].
-These challenges106 make it difficult to design a complete model of the muon's107 light scattering.
+These challenges106 tional challenge.
+The PMTs are so sensitive to light that ${112}$